History of Japan: Rise of imperialism and the military

 In December 1871, a Ryukyuan ship was shipwrecked on Taiwan and the crew were massacred.
 In 1874, using the incident as a pretext, Japan launched a military expedition to Taiwan to assert their claims to the Ryukyu Islands.
 The expedition featured the first instance of the Japanese military ignoring the orders of the civilian government, as the expedition set sail after being ordered to postpone.
 Yamagata Aritomo, who was born a samurai in the Chōshū Domain, was a key force behind the modernization and enlargement of the Imperial Japanese Army, especially the introduction of national conscription.
 The new army was put to use in 1877 to crush the Satsuma Rebellion of discontented samurai in southern Japan led by the former Meiji leader Saigo Takamori.

 The Japanese military played a key role in Japan's expansion abroad.
 The government believed that Japan had to acquire its own colonies to compete with the Western colonial powers.
 After consolidating its control over Hokkaido (through the Hokkaidō Development Commission) and annexing the Ryukyu Kingdom (the "Ryūkyū Disposition"), it next turned its attention to China and Korea.
 In 1894, Japanese and Chinese troops clashed in Korea, where they were both stationed to suppress the Donghak Rebellion.
-During the ensuing First Sino-Japanese War, Japan's highly motivated and well-led forces defeated the more numerous and better-equipped military of Qing China.
+During the ensuing First Sino-Japanese War (1894–1895), Japan's highly motivated and well-led forces defeated the more numerous and better-equipped military of Qing China.
 The island of Taiwan was thus ceded to Japan in 1895, and Japan's government gained enough international prestige to allow Foreign Minister Mutsu Munemitsu to renegotiate the "unequal treaties".
 In 1902 Japan signed an important military alliance with the British.

 Japan next clashed with Russia, which was expanding its power in Asia.
 The Battle of Yalu River was the first time in decades that an Asian power defeated a western power.
-The Russo-Japanese War of 1904–05 ended with the dramatic Battle of Tsushima, which was another victory for Japan's military.
+The Russo-Japanese War of 1904–05 ended with the dramatic Battle of Tsushima, which was another victory for Japan's new navy.
 Japan thus laid claim to Korea as a protectorate in 1905, followed by full annexation in 1910.
 The defeat of Russia in the war had set in motion a change in the global world order with the emergence of Japan as not only a regional power, but rather, the main Asian power.